twitter-archive/twitter-kit-ios/README.md

 binary "https://ton.twimg.com/syndication/twitterkit/ios/TwitterCore.json"
 ```

-After running `carthage update`, add `TwitterKit.framework` and `TwitterShareExtensionUI.framework` to the `Linked Frameworks and Binaries` section under General of your App target.
+After running `carthage update`, add `TwitterKit.framework`, `TwitterCore.framework` and `TwitterShareExtensionUI.framework` to the `Linked Frameworks and Binaries` section under General of your App target.
 In addition to that, make sure that when you are adding the copy-frameworks run script for Carthage that you add the following input paths:

 ```
 $(SRCROOT)/Carthage/Build/iOS/TwitterCore.framework